-- Firstly the finer ash particles get caught in the breeze and very often blow back and stick to the side of the boat,
+- The water is always breezy and the finer ash particles get caught in the gusts and very often blow back and stick to the side of the boat.

 - The right sort urn will float for while and gently submerge below the surface allowing time to reflect or say some words.
 You can go to our page water urns.
-You may also wish to cast dried rose petals which is a nice touch when scattering over the waves.
-One last idea is Promises – notelets made from specialist paper that dissolve in the water allowing you to say those final words.
+You may also wish to cast dried petals which is a nice touch when scattering over the waves.
+To pass on final farewells we can provide Promises – notelets made from specialist paper that dissolve in the water allowing you to say those final words.

 How to scatter ashes